-The Fund pursues its objective for a high level of total return with a conservative level of risk by investing heavily in Underlying Funds that invest in fixed-income securities, such as bonds (including mortgage-backed and asset-backed securities, and high-yield bonds, which are commonly known as "junk" bonds), in order to generate investment income, and a relatively small portion of its assets in Underlying Funds that invest in common stocks of U.S. and international companies (including smaller companies) that the investment adviser believes offer opportunities for capital growth.
-Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 80% of its net assets in bonds, and approximately 20% in U.S. and international stocks.
+The Fund pursues its objective for a high level of total return with a moderate level of risk by investing a majority of its assets in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies), that the investment adviser believes offer opportunities for capital growth, but also a considerable portion of its assets in Underlying Funds that invest in fixed-income securities, such as bonds (including mortgage-backed and asset-backed securities, and high-yield bonds, which are commonly known as "junk" bonds) in order to generate investment income.
+Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 39% of its net assets in U.S. stocks, approximately 21% in international stocks and approximately 40% in bonds.
 The investment adviser generally sells shares of Underlying Funds in order to meet target allocations or shareholder redemption activity.
-The Fund is designed for investors who have a low tolerance for risk and whose primary goal is income, or who have a short time horizon.
+The Fund is designed for investors who have a lower tolerance for risk than more aggressive investors and who are seeking both capital growth and income.
+The Fund is also designed for investors who have a longer time horizon and who are willing to accept moderate short-term price fluctuations in exchange for potential longer-term returns.